Social Science

 Fall/Spring, 3 credit hours

-This course is designed to present various ways in which social science views the human experience of death, dying, and bereavement.
-Drawing from sociology and psychology, this course introduces macro and micro level theories and associated concepts.
-Micro-level concepts and theories about the interaction patterns between the dying patients and the family, medical staff and others involved are examined.
-Also discussed are: societal (or macro level) theories of social change, the ethical problem of euthanasia, and the needs of the dying; the biological, social, and psychological factors in the lengthening of life; and the consequences of death, dying, and bereavement.
-Cross-cultural experiences with these phenomena are also examined.
+This course is designed to present ways in which social science views the human experience of death, dying, and bereavement.
+Drawing from Sociology and Psychology, this course introduces macro and micro level theories and associated concepts.
+Micro-level concepts and theories regarding the interaction patterns between dying patients and family, medical staff, and individuals involved are examined.
+Societal (or macro level) theories of social change, the needs of the dying, ethical considerations, biological, social, and psychological factors in the lengthening of life, and the consequences of death, dying, and bereavement are discussed.
+Cross-cultural experiences with these phenomena are examined.

-Prerequisites: Introduction to Psychology (PSYC 101) or Introduction to Sociology (SOCI 101) and 30 credit hours, or permission of instructor.
+Prerequisites: PSYC 101 or SOCI 101 and 30 credit hours, or permission of instructor.

 SSCI 320 Grant Development Strategies